arfc/osier/docs/source/contrib.md

 `osier`.
 You can even sort by "label" to find precisely those issues!

 ## Bug reports
-Bug reports from users are an important for identifying unforeseen issues.
-If you find a bug please open a new issue with the following:
+Bug reports from users are important for identifying unintentional behavior.
+If you find a bug, please open a new issue with the following:
 1. An explanation of the problem with enough details for others to reproduce the problem.
 Some common information needed is